vldmrkl/dotcom/content/site-rewrite.md

 In addition to that, the app was fully styled with styled-jsx library, which I haven't tried prior to this project and, to be honest, **I personally** didn't like it that much.
 These factors made the maintenance of this app less enjoyable, and if I had any ideas for new features, I would just delay them.

-> The first version of the blog is currently available at [blog.vldmrkl.com](https://blog.vldmrkl.com/).
+> The source code of the first version of the blog is available at [https://github.com/vldmrkl/blog](https://github.com/vldmrkl/blog).

 My personal website had a link to the blog which would take the user to a separate site where the blog was hosted.
 I think this UX wasn't perfect, so I've always had an idea of merging my website and the blog into web application.